Unveiling the Nature of Infrared Bright, Optically Dark Galaxies with Early JWST Data: Cosmic Star Formation Rate: is HST missing a significant contribution at high-z?

-Figure \ref{SFRD} shows that our results have lower SFRD than previously selected H-dropout galaxy samples at $z \sim 4-5 $, but are still in agreement with the uncertainty.
-There are no current observations of HST-dark galaxies at $z>6$.
-Our results however suggest that the SFRD of HST-dark galaxies remains constant or even larger SFRD at $z \sim 7$.
-Our redshift bins currently only contain six sources each.
-Therefore, future studies with larger samples are needed to corroborate this result.
+Figure \ref{SFRD} shows that our results have similar SFRD than previously selected HST-dark galaxy samples at $z \sim 4-6 $.
+There are no current observations of HST-dark galaxies at $\mathrm{z>6}$.
+Our results however suggest that the SFRD of HST-dark galaxies remains constant, within the uncertainty, or becomes even slightly larger at $z \sim 7$.
+This could suggest a remarkable presence of dust in the epoch of reionization.
+As a caveat, we notice that our selection criteria tend to select HST-dark galaxies at $\mathrm{z \sim 7}$ due to the bright F444W flux that selects [OIII] lines in the SED.
+Also, our redshift bins currently only contain a few sources each and future studies with larger samples are needed to corroborate this result.

-Our analysis shows an HST-dark contribution to the SFRD similar as SMGs at $4 < z < 5$, but larger at $z>5$.
-An evident explanation is that the number of SMGs drops at $z>5$ \citep{daCunha2015}.
+Our analysis shows an HST-dark contribution to the SFRD similar to SMGs at $\mathrm{4 < z < 5}$, but larger at $\mathrm{z>5}$.
+An evident explanation is that the number of SMGs drops at $\mathrm{z>5}$ \citep{daCunha2015}.
 Even if their SFRs are an order of magnitude higher than the average of HST-dark galaxies, their SFRD is lower at high-$z$.

-In order to detect fainter dusty star forming galaxies, DSFGs, at higher redshifts than SMGs, \citet{Casey2021} have recently conducted the ALMA MORA survey using 2mm continuum observations over 184 $\mathrm{arcmin^{2}}$.
-Based on these data, they identify galaxies with lower SFRs than the extreme SMGs, but with a higher number density at $\mathrm{z \sim 4}$, probably due to a selection effect.
-Our study shows that HST-dark galaxies contribute an order of magnitude less than 2mm-selected DSFGs.
-The reason probably is the lower SFRs and this suggests that fainter dusty galaxies could have been missed by shallow ALMA surveys at $z \sim4-7$.
+Our study shows that HST-dark galaxies contribute an order of magnitude less than 2mm-selected DSFGs at $\mathrm{z \sim 4}$ from the MORA survey presented in \citet{Casey2021}.
+The reason probably is the lower SFRs and this suggests that fainter dusty galaxies could have been missed by shallow ALMA surveys at $\mathrm{z \sim4-7}$.

 Our study, and previous studies mentioned above, indicate that the dusty population at high-$z$ is larger than what was expected.
 In particular, more extensive samples are needed from deeper surveys and multi-wavelength observations to understand how the disparate objects seen today relate and contribute to the overall cosmic SFRD.
-A very important result from our analysis is that HST-dark galaxies significantly contribute to the CSFRD, in particular at $z > 5$.
+A very important result from our analysis is that HST-dark galaxies significantly contribute to the CSFRD, in particular at $\mathrm{z > 5}$.